rockettheme/docs/Docs/joomla/templates/cerulean/INDEX.md

 ![][responsive]
 Cerulean's responsive grid system is designed for desktop, tablet and smartphone systems, each with minor modifications to ensure compatibility in each mode.

+### Advanced Dropdown Menu
+![][dropdown]
+For mobile devices, a basic version of the Dropdown Menu will be used.
+It is activated by a custom menu icon in the top left of the screen.
+It will either be a tree view or select box menu, as configurable.
+All other sizes will use the menu's full version.

-### Responsive Layout for RokSprocket
+### Responsive Layout for RokGallery & RokSprocket
-![][roksprocket]
+![][rokgallery]
-Cerulean comes with the RokSprocket extension that are built to work with a responsive layout and support mobile touch events, such as 'swipe'.
+Cerulean comes with the RokGallery and RokSprocket extensions which are built to work with a responsive layout.

-### Introducing RokSprocket Strips Layout
-![][strips]
-Cerulean has integrated styling for the new RokSprocket layout Strips, which displays rotatable content blocks horizontally.

 ### K2 (3rd Party) Responsive Layout
 ![][k2]
 K2 is the popular powerful content extension for Joomla! with CCK-like features.
-Cerulean also comes with the K2 extension that is built to work with the responsive layout.
+Cerulean also comes with the styling support for K2 extension (version 2.6.2) that is built to work with the responsive layout.

 [gantry]: http://www.gantry-framework.org/
-[Cerulean]: assets/Cerulean2.jpeg
+[cerulean]: assets/cerulean2.jpeg
 [responsive]: assets/responsive.jpg
-[roksprocket]: assets/roksprocket.jpg
+[rokgallery]: assets/rokgallery.jpg
+[dropdown]: assets/dropdown.jpg
 [filezilla]: https://filezilla-project.org
 [launcher]: ../../start/rocketlauncher.md
 [strips]: assets/strips.jpg